 Standard English usage still calls for the masculine form ("he" or "his") to refer correctly to either gender in writing, but rely on this only when you have to.
 In technical writing, do not let your concern for gender-neutral language cause your usage to be too unconventional ("personhole cover"? "personkind"? "s/he"?); instead, do exercise your options as a writer wisely, and remember that our language is always in flux.
 Keep your eye on it.

 Do you crave more on gender-neutral language?
-Then pay these university websites a visit:
+Then pay these academic sites a visit: